 Now as we face this global COVID pandemic, and the resulting stir-craziness of shelter-in-place orders, growing plants is a therapeutic and interesting project.
 Plus, it helps the environment.
 And it’s spring, after all — the time to sow.
 So I am writing down my best practices, calculated for those who don’t have any particular talent for growing things.

 I live in a fairly urban neighborhood, in a house with little outside space, so my growing is mostly limited to pots.
 I live in California, where one can grow just about anything.
-(Most of the state is Zone 9 — no frost and moderate temperatures.)
+(Most of my state is Zone 9 — no frost and moderate temperatures.
+If you want some useful information about plant hardiness zones, take a look at this article from Tree Triage.)
 I prefer useful plants (edible or otherwise useful) to ornamentals.
 Considering those constraints, here are my suggestions for creating your own victory garden.

 - Gardening is fun.
 If you need an emotional pick-me-up, gardening is excellent.
 There is a basic human joy in seeing things grow that transcends culture, geography, class and the cynicism of the contemporary knowledge worker.